Hans Johansen: Life

 Hans Johansen was born in Riga, Governorate of Livonia, Russian Empire (Latvia nowadays) to Danish parents.
 He went to Knight and Cathedral school to Reval in Reval (Tallinn).
 As a young research-eager student, he came to Tomsk in spring 1916 to study natural history.
 He met the Russian ornithologist Hermann Johansen, with whom he had no blood-relationship (in Russian their names are written differently).
 They went on a bird-collection expedition to the southern border of the taiga between the rivers Om and Ob.
 In 1917, Hans Johansen investigated the Baraba steppe alone.
 The Russian Revolution and subsequent Civil War cut him off from his home and his finances.
 During 1918–1919, he travelled by foot, and with much suffering and adventure, through the Altai Mountains for nearly two years.
 In Altai, he first married A.T.
 Yalbacheva.
 He made a collection of some 500 bird specimens.
 During the summer of 1920, he investigated the Biysk steppe and spent the winter of 1920/1921 in Tomsk.

-From May 1921, he undertook doctoral studies in Munich and took his PhD in zoogeography in 1924.
+From May 1921, he undertook doctoral studies at the Ludwig-Maximilians-Universität München and took his PhD in zoogeography in 1924.
 He subsequently returned to Tomsk and worked from 1925 as an assistant to Hermann Johansen.
 He made expedition to Ussuri in 1926 and the taiga of the Narym Basin in 1927.
 Hans Johansen moved to Kamchatka in 1928, and shortly thereafter settled on the Commander Islands as a scientific leader of fur animal exploitation there.
 He stayed there for 3½ years.